 The induction into the Historic Register is especially significant because it will unlock additional funding for renovation, maintenance and the site’s future, which is vital for the site’s master plan.

 Yes, there are occasionally alligators in Warm Mineral Springs.
 There can be alligators in any body of water in Florida.
 But, except for very rare exceptions, they are not found in Warm Mineral Springs so it’s safe for swimming.
 When an alligator is seen, the springs are closed until the alligator is removed.
 Source

 Warm Mineral Springs is one of only three major hot springs in Florida, and is the only one which is accessible to the public.

 The two other hot springs are Little Salt Spring and Mud Hole Spring, but neither are accessible.

 Little Salt Spring is an important archeological site, managed by the University of Miami.
 It’s only a few miles away from Warm Mineral Springs, and shares the same geothermal and mineral-rich properties.
 Little Salt Spring is not open to the public.
-Even if it was, it’s unlikely it would be a popular destination because the visibility is poor and there alligators.
+Even if it was, it’s unlikely it would be a popular destination because the visibility is poor, and there are alligators.